gerardishare/digidentity-jwt-sign-poc/README.md

 ## Usage

-1. The application shows two text areas for JWT header and body with default values
-2. Click "Authenticate with Digidentity" to obtain an access token using client credentials flow
+1. Click "Authenticate with Digidentity" to obtain an access token using client credentials flow
-3. After successful authentication, you can modify the JWT header and body as needed
+2. After successful authentication, you can modify the JWT header and body as needed
-4. Click "Sign JWT" to send the signing request to Digidentity
+3. Click "Sign JWT" to send the signing request to Digidentity
-5. The signed JWT will be displayed on the results page
+4. The signed JWT will be displayed on the results page

 ## Environment Configuration